AI for the Life Sciences

 Is life sciences AI the same as “AI for science”?

 Overlapping but not identical.
 “AI for science” is a broader phrase that includes physics, chemistry, materials, climate, mathematics, and other domains.
-This handbook focuses on the biomedical subset: proteins, cells, genomes, organisms, and the research workflows that connect them.
+This handbook focuses on biological systems: proteins, cells, genomes, tissues, organisms, environments, and the research workflows that connect them.

 Do I need to know machine learning to use this handbook?